-All those options come with the potential for (and arguably need for) a wealth of accessories though.
+All those options come with the potential for (and arguably need for) a wealth of accessories.
 Want to play a lengthy action game on the TV at home?
 You might want the Pro Controller.
 Want to play a motion-controlled racing game?
 Joy-Con wheels could help.
 Taking the Switch on a trip?
-Well, you’ll need a carry case then.
+Well, you’ll need a portable battery pack to keep you going.

 Luckily for you, we’ve rounded up the best Switch accessories around to help you find the ones worth buying and make the most of Nintendo’s portable powerhouse.